shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 Once you establish a contact and talk through the basics of what you are trying to do, you can bring us into the conversation and setup a meeting with all of us to talk through some of the specifics of the engine.
 Also you can engage directly with the Toolkit community in the [Shotgun community forum](https://community.shotgunsoftware.com/c/pipeline).

-We love to see new integrations, and are eternally grateful for peoples generous contributions to the Toolkit Community!
+We love to see new integrations, and are always eternally grateful for people's generous contributions to the Toolkit Community!

 {% include info title="Tip" content="The [Developing your own app](sgtk-developer-app.md) contains a step by step guide to developing an app, which contains principles that apply to developing an engine as well, which are not covered in this guide." %}